 Chin Med Sci J complies with the Uniform Requirements for Manuscripts Submitted to Biomedical Journals: Writing and Editing for Biomedical Publication (http://www.icmje.org).

-All manuscript should begin with a cover page, which should include a short but informative title in no more than 50 letters, the names, affiliations (department, institutes, city, zip code, country) and contact information (phone and email) of each author, as well as their contributions to the study.
+All manuscript should begin with a title page which includes a short but informative title in no more than 50 letters, the names, affiliations (department, institute, city, zip code, country) and contact information (phone and email) of each author, as well as their contributions to the study.
 Information about funding, ethical approval, trail registry, data accessibility, whether published in any journal, or presented at a meeting in part or on the whole, whether has ever been presented on a preprint platform, should be stated in this section.
 The corresponding electronic copies of supporting documents need to be uploaded to the system before completing the submission.
 For more information, please refer to the submission guideline.

-Clearly state the purpose and, where applicable, A brief and relevant background of the study should be included, thus allowing the reader to understand and evaluate the results of the present study.
-Authors should clearly state the purpose of the study, and provide the hypothesis that was addressed or the rationale for the present study.
+Introduction: Clearly state the purpose and, where applicable, a brief and relevant background of the study, thus allow readers to understand the context and evaluate the results of the present study.

-Emphasize new and important finding of the study and provide an interpretation in relation to previously published work, as well as the significance of the study, followed by conclusion.
-Limitations of the current study that may bear on the interpretation of the results and reasonable conclusions are suggested to be included in this section.
-It is not necessary to repeat details of the results section or reiterate the introduction, or to review the field in depth.
-When citing references, do not detail their findings.
+Discussion: Provide interpretation of the results of the current study in relation to previously published work.
+Emphasize innovation and importance of the study, followed by conclusion.
+Limitations of the current study that may bear on the interpretation of the results should be addressed.
+It is not recommended to repeat details listed in the results section or reiterate the introduction, and review the field in depth.

 Tables and figures